hyundotio/magicpad/readme.md

 ## Why MagicPad...

 1. No data collection.
 Can be used offline.
 Available as a Chrome offline app, mobile progressive web app, and executables (Windows x64, macOS x64, .deb x64, .rpm x64).
+No server-side interaction.
 2. Create, upload, and search for PGP keys.
 3. Easy to understand language.
-You want to read, write, or attach?
+You want to read, write, or attach a file?
 4. Mobile friendly (Progressive web app).
 Can be saved to home screen.
 Tested on Android and iOS.
-5. Hide encrypted messages in images.
+5. Store keys as images as well as hide and reveal encrypted messages in images.

 ## Installation